About RGraph and Richard Heyes (the author)

 About Richard Heyes (the author)

-I worked for various firms in the south of England near London, including one of largest film rental firms in the country. and an investment tracking and reporting firm that was headed by a well known investor.
+I worked for various firms in the south of England near London, including one of largest film rental firms (at that time) in the country and an investment tracking and reporting firm that was headed by a well known public figure.

 Throughout this period I was able to work on various pieces of Open Source software which were distributed via my phpguru.org website.

-The technical expertise that has resulted from working on these high traffic websites and Open Source projects lends itself well to producing high quality software with great performance and is easily usable.
+The technical expertise that has resulted from working on these high traffic websites and Open Source projects lends itself well to producing high quality software with great performance and which is easily usable.

 Contact information and support

 If you have a support question you can send a message to the RGraph support team using the support forum.